-Some of the most common accidents in the United States—car crashes and falls—are also the leading causes of traumatic brain injuries (TBIs).
+Some of the most common accidents in the United States —car crashes and falls — are also the leading causes of traumatic brain injuries (TBIs).
 This complex and serious medical condition often results in unseen symptoms that dramatically impact daily life.
 From personality changes to blindness, San Antonio claimants often ask Wyatt Law Office’s dedicated TBI attorneys these questions.
-Discuss the unique answers to these questions in your brain injury case for free by calling us today.
+Call us today to discuss the unique answers to these questions in your brain injury case for free.

 Q. How can I tell if I suffered from brain trauma in an accident?

 Sudden concussions often result in blackouts, confusion, and memory loss.
 Many claimants don’t even remember hitting their heads.
 Seek immediate medical treatment if you begin experiencing these brain trauma symptoms:

 - Dizziness and blurry vision

 - Head pain, headaches, and migraines